+Sexuality includes our sex, our personality and our gender.
+The reason we have two sexes is for diversity.
 Some people like being different.
-They like the attention they get and they may positively take steps to differentiate themselves from others by dressing or behaving differently.
-Others have no choice in being different from others.
-We need to be sensitive to remarking on people who are unusual or who stand out in some way.
-Children should consider how they might include others who do not fit naturally in a social group.
-Equally they should learn to respect individual privacy and the choice we all have to opt out of group activities.
-We need to think about how we would feel if we were excluded for being different.
+They like the attention they get and they may take steps to differentiate themselves from others by dressing or behaving differently.
+Others have no choice in being different from others and they may resent being treated differently.
+We need to be sensitive to remarking on people who are different.
+We should consider how we would feel if we were excluded for being different.

 No one who knows how remarkably different individuals may be … would conceive of erotic capacities (of all things) that were basically uniform throughout a population.
-(Alfred Kinsey 1948)
+(Alfred Kinsey)

 Excerpt from Learn About Sexuality (ISBN 978-0956-894748)